semaver/core-stack/packages/reflector/README.md

 > :warning: **Important!** Install the library as a **peer dependency** if possible.

 # Get Started
 To get familiar with the Reflector API, we will explore some simple examples.
-These examples are based on a real implementation of a **dependency injection framework**, also known as an Injector.
+These examples are modeled after a **dependency injection framework** (an Injector) to show a realistic use case.

 Processing the dependency tree is outside the scope of this example.
 Instead, we will focus on defining decorators and retrieving information about them using the Reflector.

+> :information_source: **Note:** The `@inject`, `@optional`, `@named`, `@postConstruct`, and `@preDestroy` decorators below are **not** part of `@semaver/reflector`.
+They are **example** decorators, defined in user code on top of the package's [Annotation Decorators](#annotation-decorators) mechanism (via `Decorator.build`), purely to illustrate a dependency-injection scenario.
+The package ships the reflection engine and the `Decorator` base class — **you** define your own annotation decorators like these.

 ### Decorators Used in This Example

 #### `@inject(type: IType)`

-This decorator marks class members for dependency injection, where the `type` parameter is a class or interface.
+In this example, we define a decorator that marks class members for dependency injection, where the `type` parameter is a class or interface.
 It can be applied to constructor parameters, instance properties, and instance setters, but not to other class members.
 If a class inherits properties or setters with this decorator from a superclass, the decorator will be applied to the current class.
 If the current class has its own decorator of this type, it will override the one from the superclass.
 For decorators on constructor parameters, we follow the rules based on ["Annotation Decorators Usage for Constructor Parameters"](#annotation-decorators-usage-for-constructor-parameters).
 The inheritance rules are applied by default.

 The `type` parameter can be a class or an interface.